3 Essential components for a successful English class at your workplace

 - Set specific goals for the course: Everyone knows that you need to have objectives for your trainings; but we encourage our clients to get more specific than surface goals like “improve communication on the job”, or “increase conversational English”, etc. Your goals can be specific, and ought to be related directly to work responsibilities or problem areas at work.
 For example, if one of your common problems at work is the mislabeling of products, then a specific goal of your English class will be the ability to read and understand the commonly used product labels at work.

 - Offer an incentive for successful completion and consider a penalty for unsuccessful completion: We were surprised by this one initially as well.
 However it seems to ring true every time after testing it – and it is not culture specific nor specific to a given socioeconomic class.
-This is a training truth that we’ve observed in our Medical Spanish classes, our Manufacturing Spanish classes, and our ESL classes.
+This is a training truth that we’ve observed in our Medical Spanish classes and our ESL classes.
 Initially we would offer courses with the “Free English Class” being the incentive, and that seems fair when you look at the cost of offering these language trainings to staff.
 However, those classes were always the ones with 40 – 50% completion rates.
 As soon as incentive plans and penalty plans are put into place, the average completion rate then jumps up to 80%.